ELHAM CHURCH OF ENGLAND PRIMARY SCHOOL GOVERNORS

+ELHAM CHURCH OF ENGLAND PRIMARY SCHOOL GOVERNORS

   Elham is particularly fortunate at present in having a number of parents on the Governing Body.
 Not only are there the two formally elected Parent Governors, but also several of the representatives of the PCC are parents.

-The main Governing Board normally meets twice a term, but the work of the Governors is undertaken by three Committees that meet more regularly.
+  The main Governing Board normally meets six times a year, but the work of the Governors is undertaken by three Committees that meet more regularly.
 They cover Finance and Property, and Curriculum and Data .
 Other Committees, such as Pay and Personnel.
 Other Committees will meet as required, for example if there is an appeal against a decision made by the Headteacher.

   If you wish the Governors to be aware of any matter then please contact any Governor, if need be via the School Office.
 We would far rather be made aware of concerns at an early stage rather than waiting till they have become major issues.